apache/etch/README.txt

 Etch bindings
 -------------

 Each binding is factored into its own structure into the build tree.
-The intend is to provide an easy pattern for potential binding authors to emulate.
+The intent is to provide an easy pattern for potential binding authors to emulate.
 Essentially each binding has two components:

    - compiler/
    - runtime/

-The 'compiler' is always implemented in Java and in coded to implement a backend interface for the target of choice
+The 'compiler' is always implemented in Java and is coded to implement a backend interface for the target of choice.

 The 'runtime' is coded in the target language.
 The most useful language bindings implement identical functionality as the Java and C# bindings.
 Non-languages bindings (like binding-xml) may not have a runtime component at all.